wso2/docs-mi/en/docs/learn/examples/jms-examples/dual-channel-http-to-jms.md

 # JMS Synchronous Invocations: Dual Channel HTTP-to-JMS

-A JMS synchronous invocation takes place when a JMS producer receives a response to a JMS request produced by it when invoked.
+A JMS synchronous invocation occurs when a JMS producer receives a response to a JMS request it produced when invoked.
 The WSO2 Micro Integrator uses an internal **JMS correlation ID** to correlate the request and the response.
 See [JMSRequest/ReplyExample](http://www.eaipatterns.com/RequestReplyJmsExample.html) for more information.
 JMS synchronous invocations are further explained in the following use case.

-When the proxy service named `SMSSenderProxy` receives an HTTP request, it publishes that request in a JMS queue named `SMSStore`.
+When the proxy service `SMSSenderProxy` receives an HTTP request, it publishes that request in a JMS queue named `SMSStore`.
 Another proxy service named `SMSForwardProxy` subscribes to messages published in this queue and forwards them to a back-end service named `SimpleStockQuoteService`.
 When this back-end service returns an HTTP response, internal ESB logic is used to save that message as a JMS message in a JMS queue named `SMSReceiveNotification`.
 The `SMSSenderProxy` proxy service picks the response from the `SMSReceiveNotification` queue and delivers it to the client as an HTTP message using the internal mediation logic.

 **Note** that the `SMSSenderProxy` proxy service is able to pick up the message from the `SMSReceiveNotification` queue because the `transport.jms.ReplyDestination` parameter of the `SMSSenderProxy` proxy service is set to the same `SMSReceiveNotification` queue.

 !!!
 Info
     **Correlation between request and response**: